yshaikh06/Build-Anything/README.md

 > **“X bedrooms, X bathrooms, XXXX dollars”**
 > *(representing bedroom count, bathroom count, and maximum rent)*

-The goal of the workflow is to send an email (preferably via Gmail) to the user containing a list of rentals that meet the criteria above, along with each property’s **distance to the University of Virginia’s School of Data Science** (our reference point).
+The goal of the workflow is to send an email (preferably via Gmail) to the user containing a list of rentals that meet the criteria listed, along with each property’s **distance to the University of Virginia’s School of Data Science** (our reference point).

 ### Required Workflow Components
 - **Webhook** to accept the input parameters